 Images are being transferred.
 Stop transfer and turn off power?
 You are attempting to turn off power while image data is being transferred using the Eye-Fi card (page 145).
-LENS ERROR This message appears and the camera turns off whenever the lens performs some unexpected operation.
-If the same message appears after you turn power back on, contact a CASIO authorized service center or your original retailer.
-LENS ERROR 2 The Anti Shake unit of the camera may be malfunctioning.
+LENS ERROR This message appears and the camera turns off where the lens performs some unexpected operation.
+If the same message appears after you turn power back on, contained the camera turns off where the lens performs some unexpected operation.
+If the same message appears after you turn power back on, contained the camera turns off where the lens performs some unexpected operation.
+If the same appears and the camera turns off where the lens performs some unexpected operation.
+If the same appears are the lens performs some unexpected operation.
+If the same appears are the lens performs some unexpected operation.
+If the same appears are the lens performs some unexpected operation.
+If the same appears are the lens performs some unexpected operation.
+If the same appears are the lens performs some unexpected operation.
+If the same appears are the lens performs some unexpected operation are the lens performs some unexpected operation.
+If the same appears are the lens performs some unexpected operation are the lens performs are the lens perfor LENS ERROR 2 The Anti Shake unit of the camera may be malfunctioning.
 If the same message appears after you turn power back on, contact your retailer or a CASIO service center.
 Load paper!
 The printer ran out of paper while printing.
-Memory Full Memory is full with images you recorded and/or files saved by editing operations.
-When shooting with Prerecord CS, this message indicates that there is not enough memory capacity to record all of the pre-recorded images.
-Delete files you no longer need (page 32).
-Printing Error An error occurred while printing.The printer is turned off.The printer generated an error, etc. Record Error Image compression could not be performed for some reason during image data storage.
+Memory is full with images you recorded and/or files by editing operations.
+When shooting with Prerecord this message indicates that there is not enough mem capacity to record all of the pre-recorded images.
+De files you no longer need (page 32).
+Printing Error An error occurred while printing.
+The printer is turned off.
+The printer generated an error, etc. Record Error Image compression could not be performed for some reason during image data storage.
 Shoot the image again.
 SYSTEM ERROR Your camera system is corrupted.
-Contact your retailer or an authorized CASIO authorized service center.
+Contact your retailed an authorized CASIO authorized service center.
 The card is locked.
 The LOCK switch of the SD or SDHC memory card loaded in the camera is in the locked position.
 You cannot store images to or delete images from a memory card that is locked.
 There are no files.
 There are no files in built-in memory or on the memory card.
 There are no printing images.
 Set up DPOF.
 There are currently no files specified for printing.
 Configure the required DPOF settings (page 125).
 There is no image to register.
 The setup you are trying to save is for an image that cannot be saved as a user BEST SHOT scene.